mpaldridge/mpaldridge.github.io/docs/_drafts/2022-08-05-long-new-yorker.md

 Last year, *The New Yorker* published ["The Plague Year"](https://www.newyorker.com/magazine/2021/01/04/the-plague-year), a very long piece by Lawrence Wright about the U.S. response to the coronavirus pandemic.
 Which made me wonder: Is this the longest *New Yorker* article since I started reading the magazine in 2009?
 When did the magazine last run an article this long?
 What are some other long articles from the magazine?
 The answers are: Yes, 2004, and the following list.

 *Programming notes: Articles have got shorter over time, so the word count needed to get on this list increases as we get further into the past.
-The list goes back to 1980.
+The list goes back to 1980, because that's the point when I got bored.
 Word counts for properly digitised articles are given to the nearest thousand words; word counts for other articles are roughly estimated from the page count in the magazine – I hope these might often be accurate to within 10%.
 Sometimes the distinction between "an article" and "a series of articles" is unclear, so I made a knee-jerk decision.*

 ## David Remnick editorship (1998–)